 How to Choose and Partner with a Recruiter

-I ask every job seeker that I partner with "What do you not like about working with recruiters?"
-Here are some questions and suggestions based upon the answers I have received to my question.
+As a recruiter, one question I ask every job seeker that I partner with is: "What do you not like about working with recruiters?"
+The following suggestions are based on the answers I have received, and will help you understand how to select and work with the right employment recruiter for your needs.

 What the Recruiter Should Ask You